lu0dan/tv-episodes-orgnizer/README.md

                |----A.Sit-Com.Story.S02E03.720p.HDTV.GROUPNAME
                `----A.Sit-Com.Story.S02E04.720p.HDTV.GROUPNAME

 You can hook this script into your transmission-daemon.
-When torrent downloaded, the script will automatically move the TV episodes into their proper directory.
+Afterwards, when torrent downloaded, the script will automatically move the TV episodes into their proper directory.
-(NOTICE: It will no longer working as an active seed after moving)
+(NOTICE: It will no longer work as an active seed after moving.)

 How to use
 ----------